dlanza1/ExDeMon/doc/developers-guide.md

 ### Store for stateful components

-Pre-analysis, analysis and notificators may need to keep some historical data.
-If so, implemeanted component can implemeant the interface ch.cern.spark.metrics.store.HasStore.
+Analysis and notificators may need to keep some historical data.
+If so, implemented component can implement the interface ch.cern.spark.metrics.store.HasStore.

 The save() method must return an object which implemeants the interface Store and contains only the data that needs to be stored.